JonCyberGuy/SIEM-HomeLab/README.md

 <br />
 <br />
 <p align="center">
 <b>The next step is to create a new Network Security Group (NSG).
 An NSG is basically a Firewall that can create and enforce rules on inbound and outbound traffic to Azure resources.
 For this project we don't want any rules on traffic.
 We want to allow anyone and everyone to be able to communicate with the honeypot VM.
 There is a default inbound rule, so we'll delete that one and create a new inbound rule that will allow EVERYTHING into the VM.
-On the Destination Port Ranges box I wrote an asterisk (*) for Anything.
+On the Destination Port Ranges box, I wrote an asterisk (*) for Anything.
 This will allow for any port ranges.
 We'll allow any protocol.
 For Priority, I set it at 100 because the lower the number the higher the priority.
 So if there is a rogue rule somewhere, this rule will have priority over it.
 With these rules set it will allow any and all traffic into our VM.
 I would NEVER EVER do this in a real production environment.</b> <br/>
 </p>

 ![Networking_NSG_1](https://user-images.githubusercontent.com/108043108/225353983-66d6e530-783f-4db8-9720-23e575719b5f.JPG)